mscarlett/mscarlett.github.io/_posts/2015-05-23-Skydiver3D-coming-to-the-Google-Play-Store.markdown

 	<div class="span9 columns">
 		<iframe width="420" height="315" src="https://www.youtube.com/embed/-NmvwspVKGo" frameborder="0" allowfullscreen></iframe>
 		<h2>Preface</h2>
 		<p>This past year, I have been experimenting with Java/Android game development by working on a skydiving game.
 The game uses <a href="http://libgdx.badlogicgames.com/" target="_blank">Libgdx</a>, which provides a unified API that runs on many platforms and abstracts away the low-level graphics implementation to allow for rapid prototyping.
 The library uses the JNI to provide access to native C code for OpenGL graphics rendering and accelerated math operations.
-Libgdx also features an API designed to avoid JVM or Android garbage collection by using a custom implementation for loading and deletion game resources.
+Libgdx also features an API designed to avoid Java garbage collection by using a custom implementation for loading and deletion game resources.
 This post will explore the Libgdx framework briefly and provide more details regarding the game that I am planning to release.</p>
         <p>
             <ul>
                 <li><a href="http://libgdx.badlogicgames.com/documentation.html" target="_blank">Libgdx Getting Started</a></li>